You are a Bot! -- Studying the Development of Bot Accusations on Twitter: Accusation Datasets

 \subsection{Data Collection}

 For data collection, we used the academic access to the Twitter v2 API in order to obtain access to its full-archive search endpoint.\footnote{\url{https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-all}} This endpoint returns all Tweets matching a given query.
 It is important to note that the endpoint employs a token-based strategy for matching the keyword specified in the query, meaning that only Tweets containing the keyword either as a freestanding word or preceded and/or followed by a punctuation mark are matched by the API.
-Together with the other known but inevitable limitation of Tweets that have been removed or deleted from the platform not being available for retrospective collection through the API, this collection strategy allows us to collect all Tweets matching our query since the inception of Twitter in 2007.
+Together with the other known but inevitable limitation of Tweets that have been removed or deleted from the platform not being available for retrospective collection through the API, this collection strategy allows us to collect all Tweets matching our query since the inception of Twitter in 2007 \footnote{Please be informed that the academic API was discontinued in April 2023.}.

-We utilized the query \textit{``bot is:reply lang:en"} to match all Tweets containing the key-token ``bot" that are sent as a reply to another Tweet and that are classified as written in English by the Twitter API.
+We utilized the query \textit{"bot is:reply lang:en"} to match all Tweets containing the key-token "bot" that are sent as a reply to another Tweet and that are classified as written in English by the Twitter API.
 Our choice of query and particularly the focus on Reply-Tweets serves as the first necessary step to collect what we are calling accusation situations, i.e., situations in which one user accuses another user of \textit{being a bot}.
 By restricting our data collection to English Tweets, we avoid complications associated with the processing and analysis of textual data in different languages.
 As English is the main language used on Twitter and the default language used by international and professional audiences, we are confident that even with this restriction, we cover an interesting share of the bot accusations on Twitter.
 However, any findings will, by design, only apply to English-speaking user communities on Twitter.